firebase/quickstart-android/firebase-ai/README.md

 ### Prerequisites
 *   **Google AI (Gemini) API Key**: Most samples work out of the box with the Google AI SDK.
-*   **Vertex AI**: Samples marked with *(Vertex AI)* require you to enable the Vertex AI API in your Google Cloud project and have your files in Cloud Storage.
+*   **Agent Platform**: Samples marked with *(Agent Platform)* require you to enable the Agent Platform API in your Google Cloud project and have your files in Cloud Storage.
 *   **Server Prompt Templates**: These samples require you to set up templates in the [Firebase Console](https://console.firebase.google.com/project/_/ai-logic).

 ## Getting Started